(Left - coaches took us from the airport to the river bank of the Tambopata river)

 (Left - we walked down a very steep stairway to reach our boats)

-Still it IS jungle, and one has to travel by launch some 3-4 hours up the Tambopata river to reach the accommodation.
-In addition it is well removed from civilisation.
+Still it IS jungle, and one has to travel by launch some 3-4 hours up the Tambopata river to reach the accommodation

 (Right - we board our vessels for the 3-4 hour trip up river)